Personal Injury -- Plaintiff Law

 Personal Injury Lawsuit Timeline

 Usually, personal injury claims are settled long before they reach the trial stage.
-An acceptable settlement offer can often be reached before you even need to file a personal injury lawsuit.
+An acceptable settlement offer can often be reached before you file a personal injury lawsuit.
 Because personal injury laws vary by state, it is best to consult a personal injury lawyer in your state to get advice about your specific situation.

-- If your financial claim is large
+- If your financial claim is large; or

-- If you are negotiating with a sophisticated party, like an insurance company or an experienced defense attorney,
+- If you are negotiating with a sophisticated party, like an insurance company or an experienced defense attorney.